Visual Instruction Pretraining for Domain-Specific Foundation Models: Experiments

 Table~\ref{tab:det_rgb_results} presents the object detection results on RGB remote sensing datasets.
 ViTP consistently achieves state-of-the-art performance across DIOR, DIOR-R, and DOTA-v2.0.
 For DOTA-v2.0, which is particularly challenging due to a large quantity of small objects and dense scenes, ViTP achieves a new state-of-the-art of 60.23 mAP.
-This significantly surpasses previous top performers like BillionFM (58.69), highlighting ViTP's superior ability to handle complex spatial relationships and arbitrary object orientations, likely due to its instruction-following pretraining that fosters fine-grained localization capabilities.
+This significantly surpasses previous top performers like BillionFM (58.69), highlighting ViTP's superior ability to handle complex spatial relationships and arbitrary object orientations.
 To be noticed, SkySense~\cite{skysense} pretraining requires significantly more computational resources, over $17\times$ the GPU hours of ViTP, ViTP still outperforms SkySense.
 These results underscore the effectiveness of ViTP's instruction-following pretraining in learning robust and task-relevant visual representations for optical remote sensing imagery.

 Table~\ref{tab:det_sar_results} presents the object detection results on Synthetic Aperture Radar (SAR) datasets.
 SAR imagery poses unique challenges due to speckle noise, different scattering mechanisms, and a lack of visual texture compared to optical images.
 On SARDet-100K, ViTP achieves 59.7 mAP, significantly outperforming the previous state-of-the-art SARATR-X (57.3) and other detectors.
 For RSAR, ViTP sets a new state-of-the-art with 72.31 mAP.
 These remarkable improvements on SAR datasets demonstrate ViTP's strong generalization capabilities and its effectiveness in handling challenging modalities.